 - SoCalGas is committed to delivering affordable natural gas to our customers.
 We continue to use a suite of tools to secure the best prices for the natural gas we purchase.

-- On January 1, 2022, two rate changes approved by the California Public Utilities Commission (CPUC) in 2019 went into effect.
-These rate changes will allow us to continue upgrading our infrastructure, retain responsible, well-trained employees, and support the growth of diverse energy options.
+- New gas transportation rates, approved by the CPUC, went into effect on January 1, 2023.
+Residential average transportation rates increased by about 8% and small business transportation rate increased by about 5% on average.
+These transportation rate changes will allow us to continue upgrading our infrastructure, retain responsible, well-trained employees, and support the growth of diverse energy options.

 Current and Historical Natural Gas Prices: